gdanezis/petlib/README.md

 Pre-requisites
 --------------

+* On Ubuntu / debian use `apt-get` to install package `libssl-dev`.

-On MacOS, install OpenSSL 1.0.2 in /opt/local.
+* On MacOS, install OpenSSL 1.0.2 in /opt/local.

-On Windows, install 32 bit or 64 bit OpenSSL binary edition matching your Python installation.
-Ensure "libeay32.dll" is on the system PATH. (https://www.openssl.org/related/binaries.html)
+* On Windows, install 32 bit or 64 bit OpenSSL binary edition matching your Python installation.
+Ensure "libeay32.dll" is on the system PATH (https://www.openssl.org/related/binaries.html).
 Configure Microsoft VS compilers for 32 bit or 64 bit architectures, by executing in your environment the command "vcvars32.bat" or "vcvarsx86_amd64.bat".

 Quick install